 Creativity by collaboration is a given.
 But when creativity is challenged by a wide range of backgrounds (departments), we are usually not disappointed.

-Design, marketing, communication, sales; involved participants from everywhere within the organization in order to mix (and spice?) things up.
+Design, marketing, communication, and sales; involved participants from everywhere within the organization in order to mix (and spice?) things up.

 Learning by Doing